-The HIT has adopted a Distribution Plan pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended, that allows it to pay for the sale and distribution of its Units in an amount up to the greater of \$600,000 per fiscal year or 0.05% of the HIT's average net assets on an annualized basis per fiscal year, which equaled approximately \$2,987,000 for 2018.
-For the year ended December 31, 2018, the actual distribution fees paid by the HIT were \$1,317,027, representing roughly 0.02% of the HIT's average net assets.
+The HIT has adopted a Distribution Plan pursuant to Rule 12b-1 under the Investment Company Act of 1940 (the "1940 Act") that allows it to pay for the sale and distribution of its Units in an amount per fiscal year up to the greater of \$600,000 or 0.05% of the HIT's average net assets on an annualized basis, which equaled approximately \$3,225,000 for 2022.
+For the year ended December 31, 2022, the actual distribution fees paid by the HIT were \$1,251,353, representing roughly 0.019% of the HIT's average net assets.
 The expenses covered by the HIT's distribution fees primarily include, without limitation, the costs associated with the printing and mailing of prospectuses to prospective investors, compensation of sales personnel (salaries plus fringe benefits), travel and meeting expenses, office supplies, consulting fees and expenses, and expenses for printing and mailing of sales literature.
 Any change in the Rule 12b-1 Distribution Plan that materially increases the amount of distribution fees to be paid by the HIT requires the approval of the holders of a majority of the HIT's outstanding Units.